News

 Six trips were new: Sotomayor twice in the U.K. (2022, in her disclosure, and 2024, oddly not in her disclosure); Kagan in Mexico (2023); Kavanaugh in Italy (2022); Ginsburg in Portugal (2019); and Breyer in the U.K. (2023).
 The Sotomayor, Kavanaugh and Ginsburg trips were official visits; the Kagan and Breyer trips were vacation.

 According to the documents, Justice Kagan was scheduled to fly to Cabo San Lucas on Mexico’s Baja California Peninsula on Apr.
-1, 2023, and return the next day or the day after.
-Fix the Court has not been able to confirm whose wedding it was or if Kagan, in fact, attended.
-An inquiry has been sent to the Supreme Court press office.
+1, 2023, and return the next day or the day after (p.
+65).

-Justice Sotomayor was at an NYU-sponsored conference in Scotland in 2022 and was flying home through London when several travel mishaps occurred.
+Justice Sotomayor was at an NYU-sponsored conference in Scotland in 2022 and was flying home through London when several travel mishaps occurred (pp. 30-48).
 First, her connection from Edinburgh to Heathrow was canceled, so she got a train ticket.
 Then there was a rail strike, so she planned to drive down but at the last minute was able to arrange a flight.

 What’s strange about the trip is that Supreme Court officials appear to have approved up to $6,500 for her and her party to spend time in the VIP Windsor Suite at Heathrow Airport between connections to and from Edinburgh (p.
 35).
-That’s a major expense for such a short window of time (she had a 95-minute layover on the way there and a 65-minute layover on the way back).
+That’s a major expense for such a short window of time, as it appears from the documents that she only had a 95-minute layover on the way there and a 65-minute layover on the way back.

 Though Sotomayor stated in her 2022 disclosure, “In conjunction with my participation in the identified event, I extended my stay at my own expense for a private vacation in Scotland,” it’s unclear if the “own expense” included the Windsor Suite.